invertedv/testGo/docs/buildModel.md

 The size: parameter is the number of the layer's output nodes.
 From the output layer (layer4) we see that this is a categorical model that has 13 potential states.
+Note that the target field does not have to be ordered integers -- any integers or string fields are fine.  goMortgage generates a mapping from the target field to {0,1,2..} based on the sorted values of the target.

 ### Model Directory
 {: .fw-700 }